 Working Lodge, greeting guests, answering questions, introducing guests to the EBird system on lobby computer & phone app & sister app, Merlin, assisting Blue Goose tours, assisting rangers with educational programs, needle felting demos, Facilitating needle felting demos and nature-related felting classes between FOB felting guild and Refuge.

 Artist-in-Residence summer of 2019 for the Ottawa National Wildlife RefugeJuly 12th through July 22nd

 Craft Guild and Fiber Mill in Monroe Michigan

 Creating new felting related products for special needs employees who make and sell their products at this mill.
 Facilitating fiber shows for employees so they can get experience with the public while selling their crafts.

 Skilled in Japanese marbling on silk and paper

 Member of the Professional Doll Maker's Guild

 ADAI service dog training program participant

 Pertinent Information 2017 brought on mobility issues and pain that took time to diagnose, explaining the exhibition lapse in this resume.
 I was unable to stand for even short periods, so I was unable to teach or participate in gallery shows as I could not set up my exhibits.
 I re-focused my energy to magazine publications, felting guild educational programs, and even more time studying and honing my felting skills.
 2019 brought a diagnosis of necrosis of the hips and having them both replaced.
-I am ready to get back to my life!
-I am very excited about the Artist-in-Residence program at Ottawa National Wildlife Refuge in July and hope you will stop in to see me if you are in the area.
+I am thankful to have another chance at life and getting back to the wonderful world of felting.